8 Tips for Hiking Arizona's Havasupai Falls

 1. Go in the off season.
 We went mid-week in February and were out by Friday.
 I saw a total of five people in the first few days, and we were the only ones at every waterfall we visited.
 It was absolutely magical.
 Peak traffic is during spring break and summer (June – August especially), and reservations often sell out months in advance.
 This time of year is worth thinking about if you're like me and prefer solitude in nature.
 The biggest drawback to going in February was the lack of foliage – barren trees made for less colorful photographs.

 2. Book ahead.
-Havasupai’s first online reservation system for camp permits launched this February.
-Spots go quickly, so check availability and book online at www.sunrisereservations.com or call the tourist office at 928-448-2121.
+Havasupai's online reservation system for camp permits begins on February 1.
+Spots go quickly, so check availability and book online at www.havasupaireservations.com.
 Take note: when you pick up your camping permit in Havasupai village (mile six of the trail), you’ll also pay a $50 entrance fee.

 3. The road to the trailhead has lots of animal activity.
 If you're driving in at night, use extreme caution.
 Jackrabbits, deer, and cattle all came within inches of my front bumper and led to some heart-pounding, brake-stomping moments on the last 65 miles of windy road to the trailhead.